 Step 4: Refresh and Browse Your Library

-Once the network path is locked in:
+Once your chosen network paths are locked in:

 1. Press B to back out and save your settings, then Restart Cyberfoil (or trigger a manual refresh from the application UI).